sellsecure/alfredbot-slack/README.md

 var config = {

     slack : {
-        // Put the name you given at your bot botName : 'alfredbot',
+        botName : 'alfredbot',
         // Put the token api of your bot in slack token : 'your_bot_token'